What happens to us when we die? It’s an age old question none of us will know until we get there.

 - Renewable – This type of term coverage is able to be renewed by the insured after each time period – or “term” – has elapsed.
 This is allowed without the need to complete a new application for coverage or to pass a new medical examination.

 - Convertible – With convertible policies, the insured is able to convert from a term policy over to a permanent life insurance policy in the future.
-Provided that the conditions of the policy have been met and the premium payments have continued to be made, there will be no medical exam required in order to do so.
+Provided the conditions of the policy have been met and the premium payments have continued to be made, there will be no medical exam required in order to do so.

 - Decreasing – With a decreasing term policy, the amount of the death benefit will decrease over time, until it gets to zero.
 At that time, the policy ends.